Greece says to miss public sector reform target

 Other sticking points in Athens's negotiations with its lenders include an unpopular property tax and a possible reduction in a sales tax for restaurants.

-The government also plans to ask its creditors to lower this year's privatization target of 2.6 billion euros after failing to find a buyer for natural gas company DEPA.
+The government also plans to ask its creditors to lower this year's privatisation target of 2.6 billion euros after failing to find a buyer for natural gas company DEPA.

 Still, officials were hopeful of a positive outcome at Monday's Eurogroup meeting.
-"A favorable assessment of Greece at Monday's Eurogroup is to everyone's benefit," the Finance Ministry official said.
+"A favourable assessment of Greece at Monday's Eurogroup is to everyone's benefit," the Finance Ministry official said.

 (Additional reporting by Martin Santa in Brussels and Renee Maltezou in Athens; Writing by Karolina Tagaris; Editing by Andrew Heavens)